Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 | Flights (e.g. Faro) | 80–200 € (round trip) | Ryanair/easyJet from Düsseldorf, Berlin, Munich |

-My total budget for a 2-week kitesurfing trip: Around €1,200–1,800 including your own equipment, rental car, and apartment.
-Couples can split the fixed costs – making it even cheaper.
+My total budget for a 2-week kitesurfing trip: around €1,200–1,800 including my own equipment, rental car, and apartment.
+As a couple, splitting the fixed costs makes it even cheaper.
 For European standards, Portugal is still a real bargain.

-Best time to travel to the Algarve for kitesurfing
+Kitesurfing in Portugal in October: Best time to travel to the Algarve

 The kiteboarding season in the Algarve runs from May to October, with the most constant winds in July and August.
 During these months, the Nortada blows almost daily – wind probability above 80%.